quickwit-oss/quickwit/docs/ingest-data/ingest-api.md

 curl -O https://quickwit-datasets-public.s3.amazonaws.com/stackoverflow.posts.transformed-10000.json
 ```

 You can ingest data either with the CLI or with cURL.
-The CLI is more convenient for ingesting several GB as Quickwit may return `429` responses if it ingest queue is full.
+The CLI is more convenient for ingesting several GB as Quickwit may return `429` responses if the ingest queue is full.
 Quickwit CLI will automatically retry ingestion in this case.

 ```bash
 # Ingest the first 10_000 Stackoverflow posts articles with the CLI...
 ./quickwit index ingest --index stackoverflow-schemaless --input-path stackoverflow.posts.transformed-10000.json